Philogy/philogy.github.io/_posts/2024-01-16-curta-zsafe-writeup.md

 ## Part 1: Bypassing the upgrade whitelist.

 To be able to manipulate how the proxy returns values for the `check` function you need to upgrade the proxy to code we control.
-However the whitelist only lets us change the implementatino to a contract matching the code hash of the `SafeSecret` or `SafeSecretAdmin` contracts.
+However the whitelist only lets us change the implementation to a contract matching the code hash of the `SafeSecret` or `SafeSecretAdmin` contracts.
 However once the address is set the code is never revalidated, meaning if we are somehow able to change the code of a deployed contract in-place we can just upgrade the `proxy` to some "valid" code, change it and